eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 			+ tri-gate MOSFETs
 			+ FlexFET: planar, independently double-gated transistor
 	- other field-effect transistors, FETs
+		* propeties and charracteristics
+			+ FETs are 3-terminal devices:
+				- source
+				- gate
+				- drain
+			+ FETs are unipolar transistors
 		* ***MISFET, metal-insulator-semiconductor FETs***, or ***insulator-gate FETs (IGFETs)***
 			+ all MOSFETs are MISFETs
 			+ but, not all MISFETs are MOSFETs